Lynn McDonald: Political career

 McDonald's bill was short-listed by a parliamentary committee for debate on the floor of the house and succeeded in winning growing support from MPs from all sides of the House of Commons as health groups lobbied in its favour.
-On April 22, 1987, ten days prior to the Bill's scheduled second reading vote, Health Minister Jake Epp announced the government's intention to introduce a bill that would ban tobacco advertising and sponsorships and strengthen health warnings on cigarette packages.
+On 22 April 1987, ten days prior to the Bill's scheduled second reading vote, Health Minister Jake Epp announced the government's intention to introduce a bill that would ban tobacco advertising and sponsorships and strengthen health warnings on cigarette packages.
 The government also announced that it would prohibit smoking in government buildings and restrict it in other federally regulated workplaces.

-Despite intense lobbying by the tobacco industry, both McDonald's bill and Epp's Bill C-51, were passed by parliament and given royal assent on June 28, 1988.
+Despite intense lobbying by the tobacco industry, both McDonald's bill and Epp's Bill C-51, were passed by parliament and given royal assent on 28 June 1988.
 The lobbying around McDonald's bill is credited with giving Epp the political motivation to introduce his own legislation.
 McDonald's bill passed in a free vote despite the fact that every member of Cabinet present in the House voted against it.

 McDonald was defeated in the 1988 federal election by Liberal Dennis Mills by 1,200 votes.
 She attempted a comeback against Mills in the 1993 federal election, but was defeated by almost 10,000 votes as support for the NDP collapsed nationwide.

 In 2012, she joined with other Nightingale academics and promoters to form the Nightingale Society.

-McDonald has since been active on environmental issues, initially with the Campaign for Nuclear Phaseout, and later as co-founder of JustEarth: A Coalition for Environmental Justice, which works on climate change; she was a member of the Board of Directors of Climate Action Network 2010-2014.
+McDonald has since been active on environmental issues, initially with the Campaign for Nuclear Phaseout, and later as co-founder of JustEarth: A Coalition for Environmental Justice, which works on climate change; she was a member of the Board of Directors of Climate Action Network 2010–2014.

 A co-founder of the Canadian Electoral Alliance, McDonald campaigned for such an alliance for the 2015 federal election, which would lead to adoption of proportional representation at the federal level.

 McDonald is also a co-founder of the Campaign for the Abolition of Solitary Confinement.

 She was named a Member of the Order of Canada in 2015 and elected a Fellow of the Royal Historical Society in 2019.

-In 2020, she joined with Ryerson academics and supporters to form the Friends of Egerton Ryerson, whose goal is the restoration of Ryerson’s reputation and refutation of the false accusations against him.
+In 2020, she joined with Ryerson academics and supporters to form the Friends of Egerton Ryerson, whose goal is the restoration of Ryerson's reputation and refutation of the false accusations against him.
+In 2023, she was appointed to the advisory board of the Canadian Institute for Historical Education.

-· “The historical record vindicates Egerton Ryerson.”
-National Post 9 September 2021.